 Closure is overrated.

-You Give Up An Element of Attraction When You Demand Closure
+You Lose An Element of Attraction When You Demand Closure

 You know that drive you feel inside of you?